Alfresco/alfresco-identity-service/README.md

 Any variation from these technologies and versions may affect the end result.
 If you do experience any issues please let us know through our [Gitter channel](https://gitter.im/Alfresco/platform-services?utm_source=share-link&utm_medium=link&utm_campaign=share-link).

-For installing the identity service you can choose kubernetes or the distribution zip.
+For installing the Identity Service you can choose Kubernetes or the distribution zip.
 Both methods are described in the following paragraphs.

 ### Standalone Distribution

 #### Overview
-This guide helps you get started with the Identity service.
+This guide helps you get started with the Identity Service.
 It covers simple standalone startup and use of the default database.
 Advanced deployment options are not covered.
-For a deeper description of keycloak features or configuration options, consult the official [keyloak readme](https://www.keycloak.org/docs/latest/) .
+For a deeper description of keycloak features or configuration options, consult the official [Keyloak readme](https://www.keycloak.org/docs/latest/) .

 #### Installing and booting

-  1. Download the identity service zip alfresco-identity-service-1.1.0.zip .
+  1. Download the Identity Service zip alfresco-identity-service-1.1.0.zip from the Support Portal at http://support.alfresco.com

   2. Place the file in a directory you choose and use the unzip utility to extract it.

   Linux/Unix